-Are you wondering what percentage of DUI cases are dismissed before trial?
-Driving under influence is a serious offence that can result in nightmarish consequences.
-Every good lawyer in Canada knows how tough these cases can get, but they also know how many DUI cases are dismissed.
+Are you wondering what percentage of DUI cases are dismissed before trial in Canada?
+Driving under the influence is a severe offence that can result in nightmarish consequences.
+Every good lawyer knows how tough these cases can get, but they also know how many DUI cases are dismissed.
 Here’s a surprising insight into the official statistics.

-Of more than 66,000 cases, only 45% — or a little over 30,000 — resulted in charges, fines, breathalyzers installed, and stamps on driving licenses.
-Over 35 thousand cases in one year were withdrawn, acquitted, or just stayed.
+Of more than 66,000 cases, only 45%—or a little over 30,000—resulted in charges, fines, breathalyzers installed, and stamps on driving licenses.
+Over 35,000 cases were withdrawn, acquitted, or just stayed in one year.

 What Even Qualifies as a DUI Case